About using DirectQuery in Power BI

 - When opening an existing report in the Power BI service, or authoring a new one, the underlying data source is again queried to retrieve the necessary data.
-Depending upon the location of the original data source, it might be necessary to configure an on-premises data gateway, just as is needed for Import mode if the data is refreshed.
+Depending upon the location of the original data source, it might be necessary to configure an on-premises data gateway, as is needed for import mode if the data is refreshed.

-- Power BI datasets (for example, when connecting to a Power BI dataset that has previously been created and published to the service, to author a new report over it)
+- Power BI datasets, for example, when connecting to a Power BI dataset that has previously been created and published to the service, to author a new report over it.

-- Common Data Services
+- Common Data Services.

-- When opening an existing report in the Power BI service or authoring a new report, the underlying SSAS source is queried (possibly requiring an on-premises data gateway)
+- When opening an existing report in the Power BI service or authoring a new report, the underlying SQL Server Analysis Services source is queried, possibly requiring an on-premises data gateway.

-However, there are also important differences, including that for live connections the identity of the user opening the report will always be passed to the underlying SSAS source.
+There are also important differences.
+For instance, for live connections, the identity of the user opening the report is always passed to the underlying SQL Server Analysis Services source.

 With these comparisons out of the way, let's focus solely on DirectQuery for the rest of this article.

 When is DirectQuery useful?

 The following table describes scenarios where connecting with DirectQuery could be especially useful.
 It includes cases where leaving the data in the original source would be considered beneficial.
 The description includes a discussion about whether the specified scenario is available in Power BI.

 |Data is changing frequently, and near real-time reporting is needed||Models with imported data can be refreshed at most once per hour.
 Tf the data is continually changing, and it's necessary for reports to show the latest data, using import with scheduled refresh might not meet those needs.
 You can stream data directly into Power BI, though there are limits on the data volumes supported for this case.